DataDog/integrations-extras/bonsai/README.md

+# Bonsai Integration

 ## Overview

 Track request level metrics for your Bonsai clusters to:

-* Visualize the performance of your clusters
+- Visualize the performance of your clusters
-* Correlate search performance with application performance
+- Correlate search performance with application performance
-* Create alerts
+- Create alerts

 ![snapshot][1]